Where does death take place in paradise and is filmed? Real locations for Catherine's Bar, the hut, the zoo and the Saint Marie police station - Mash Viral

 Death in Paradise takes place on the fictional Caribbean island Saint Marie, in the city of Honoré, This imaginary “pretty island” is said to be about a tenth the size of neighboring Guadeloupe.

 Saint Marie may be a British overseas territory, but the island’s history and location means that around 30% of its inhabitants are French: it was not controlled by the British until the 1970s.
-The main religions on the island are apparently Catholicism and Voodoo, which means that there are some exciting local festivals every year.
+The island’s main religions are apparently Catholicism and Voodoo, which means that there are some exciting local festivals every year.

 Where is death filmed in paradise?